Merkur Versicherung AG Relies on Garancy Identity Manager as Their Central Authorization Administration Tool

 Initial Situation

 When Merkur Versicherung was founded in Graz in 1798, the Holy Roman Empire under Emperor Franz II was in its final stages.
 This makes today’s Merkur Versicherung AG, headquartered in Graz, undisputedly the oldest insurance company in Austria.
 Nonetheless, in terms of technology and organization it has always been a frontrunner.
-With the IAM solution from Beta Systems, the insurance company now has complete control over who accesses which systems and when.
-It thus meets all the requirements of the financial supervisory authority, while benefiting from streamlined internal workflows at the same time.

-While other companies were still pondering how best to distribute paper inboxes during the pandemic, Merkur already had an “eWorkplace” – an electronic workplace where correspondence is received exclusively digitally and forwarded to the right employee via workflows.
-“Many similar applications have been added to our IT landscape in recent years,” reports certified insurance brokerEva Kainz-Kaufmann with the Information Technology – IT Management department of the insurance group.
 For all of these applications, the insurer must define who can access any given system in what manner and for how long.
-Up until recently, these permissions had been assigned via a ticket system (Jira).
-In this system, the specialist departments had to create tickets to submit their requirements as to who may use which software and to what extent, and the administrators of the individual target systems then implemented these for the individual user in the respective systems.
+Up until recently, these permissions had been assigned via the ticket system Jira.
+In this system, the specialist departments had to create tickets to submit their requirements as to who may use which software and to what extent.
+The administrators of the individual target systems then implemented these for the individual user in the respective systems.

 Challenge

 An internal IT audit performed in 2017 uncovered the actual effort associated with this approach.
 Authorizations used to be based on individuals rather than roles.
 As a consequence, an individual ticket was created for each authorization request and there was no general transparency on who had which authorizations at any given time.
 “When the financial supervisory authority made inquiries, we always had to find this information in the individual tickets,” says Eva Kainz-Kaufmann.
-For security reasons, in particular, it is essential to know at all times who has what rights for which systems.
+For security reasons, in particular, it is essential to know at all times who has which rights for which systems.
 It is equally crucial to be able to assign or revoke these rights without delay.

 Implementation